ArianeMora/scircm/README.md

 The general table of how we define regulatory clusters.

-Please post questions and issues related to sci-rcm on the `Issues <https://github.com/ArianeMora/scircm/issues>`_  section of the GitHub repository.
+Please post questions and issues related to sci-rcm on the [Issues](https://github.com/ArianeMora/scircm/issues) section of the GitHub repository.

 ## Cite
-If you use this please cite our manuscript: https://www.biorxiv.org/content/10.1101/2022.07.02.498058v1
+If you use this please cite our [manuscript](https://www.biorxiv.org/content/10.1101/2022.07.02.498058v1).